Mabel Bent: Bahrain

+The Hadhramout

+In December 1893, Mabel and Theodore travelled to Hadramaut in Yemen, making them the only documented Europeans to have ventured so far inland at the time.
+Their party was larger than in their previous expeditions and included English botanist William Lunt, Egyptian naturalist Mahmoud Bayoumi, and Indian cartographer Imam Sharif.
+After difficulties with their translator, Theodore ended the exhibition early, returning to London with less material than planned, although Mabel praises Imam Sharif’s map in Southern Arabia.

 The extended journeys made by the Bents in remote places called for them to carry with them adequate medical supplies.
 Mabel Bent tried to alleviate where possible ailments presented by the people they travelled among, for example in the Wadi Khonab (Hadramaut, Yemen) in January 1894, as recorded in her diary: 'Among the patients was brought a baby… such an awful object of thinness and sores… No cure had we, and though we did consult over ¼ drop of chlorodine, in much water, we felt it was really dangerous to meddle with the poor thing… Theodore told them it could not live long and it died that evening or next day.'